OpenClaw Security Hardening Guide for VPS Deployments

 Example:

-Use the dedicated user for OpenClaw application files, workspace data, configuration, and runtime services.
-Keep administrative tasks separate from normal agent operation.
+Use the dedicated user for OpenClaw application files, workspace data, configuration, runtime services, and related scripts.

 Enable Sandboxing for Tool Execution

 Sandboxing reduces the blast radius of agent tool execution.
-When sandboxing is enabled, OpenClaw can run tools inside isolated sandbox backends instead of directly on the host.
-Docker is commonly used for this purpose.
+When sandboxing is enabled, OpenClaw can run tool execution inside isolated environments rather than directly on the host.

 Sandboxing is especially important when agents can: